-In stream-names in Scotland, i.e. most of those listed below, Gaelic gobhar may have replaced this element, but a Gaelic reinterpretation of woβer is also a possibility.
+In stream-names in Scotland, i.e. most of those listed below, Gaelic gobhar may have replaced this element, but a Gaelic reinterpretation of woßer is also a possibility.
+Less likely, though not to be overlooked, would be a Britt. cognate of OW(LL) gober > gobr 'a payment'.